-If you find yourself in the first category but really want to dig into the platform, Smith said agents should hire an individual social media manager or reach out to a social media management company such as Lumentus Social, Falcon.io or Curaytor for help, if their budget allows for it.
+If you find yourself in the first category but really want to dig into the platform, Smith said agents should hire an individual social media manager or reach out to a social media management company.

-These managers and companies take on the grunt work of creating posts, editing videos and developing a content calendar, which makes it easier to build consistency, engagement and success on Instagram.
+These managers and companies take on the grunt work of creating posts, editing videos and developing a content calendar, making it easier to build consistency, engagement and success on Instagram.

 If you’ve done all you can to find Instagram success and it’s still not working, the issue might be that your core demographic isn’t on the platform.
 Instagram’s primary user base is millennials (1980-1998), and if you’re looking to serve older buyers, Facebook might need to remain your primary focus.